CS-3337-Spr2017-MWsec/Sea-Food-/README.md

     ###VENDORS:

-    The website will allow users to view live seafood products via live feed camera for them to choose for purchase.
+    * The website will allow users to view live seafood products via live feed camera for them to choose for purchase.
-     We will be able to update current animals in stock when new products are in stock and/or when they are out of stock.
+     * We will be able to update current animals in stock when new products are in stock and/or when they are out of stock.
-     Users will also be able to edit their shopping carts allowing for the adding and/or removal of products.
-The vendors would also be allowed to view transactions and open sales orders.
-Vendors will be able to view customer information and customer order history.
-Each order will have a unique order ID for records.
+     * Users will also be able to edit their shopping carts allowing for the adding and/or removal of products.
+     * The vendors would also be allowed to view transactions and open sales orders. *Vendors will be able to view customer information and customer order history.
+     * Each order will have a unique order ID for records.
 Every new customer account will also have a unique customer ID generated.

-     ###CUSTOMERS
+     ###CUSTOMERS:

     * Once the user has placed an order, a shipping label will be generated with their respective address to ship to.
     * The users shall be able to create accounts for orders and store personal information.
 	* Customers would also be able to view order history.